NOVEMBER 29, 2025

 - Guidelines compliance.
 Adhering to GDPR, PSD2, and AMLD is required for European Union compliance.
 Operating in Saudi Arabia requires a license from SAMA and compliance with e-commerce, cybercrime, and data protection laws.
 The Central Bank oversees regulatory compliance in the UAE and issues.

 - Device compatibility.
-Keep the software up to date for both iOS and Android development to encourage adoption.
+Keep the software up-to-date for both to encourage adoption.

 - Enhanced functionality.
 To remain competitive during and after digital wallet development, you should always learn about your rivals and market trends.
 This will allow you to expand the app’s features beyond basic transactions.